aiven/aiven-docs/docs/products/postgresql/howto/manage-extensions.md

 When a service is updated via a maintenance update, this does not update the extension versions that are used automatically.
-The reason for this is that user schemas and functions can (and do often) rely on specific versions of an extension being used, so we can\'t assume that all extensions are safe to upgrade.
+The reason for this is that user schemas and functions can (and do often) rely on specific versions of an extension being used, so we can't assume that all extensions are safe to upgrade.
 :::